-In the picture above, my father, Robert William Bergeson, is standing in front of the historic Rudolph/Parke House in Canton, South Dakota.
+In the picture below, my father, Robert William Bergeson, is standing in front of the historic Rudolph/Parke House in Canton, South Dakota.
 He made a pilgrimage to Canton in the latter years of his life to visit the family home of his mother Gladys Parke Bergeson‘s parents, William Ulysses Parke and Helena Redfield Parke, and her grandparents, William Marion Parke and Rebecca Hart Parke.

 The Rudolph/Parke House was built in 1902 and there’s a very compelling reason why it was built in that year.
 In the last week of June, 1902, when my great-grandfather William U. Parke and his family were visiting relatives in Iowa, a tornado ravaged the Canton area and destroyed both his home and the home of his parents, William M. and Rebecca H. Parke.
 William M. Parke’s house was under construction at the time, but was destroyed before it could be completed.

 According the the July 4, 1902 edition of the Dakota Farmer Leader, an article titled “A Cyclone Experience” describes what happened:

 “Mr. Parke’s new house was demolished in an instant, and up to Friday morning two sides of it could not be found.
 The roof was some distance away.
 All the out buildings but the little granary were swept or demolished.
 Will Parke’s house went also, and his little son who was alone in the house, tried to hold the door and keep the wind from getting inside, thus hoping to save the property.